L0SG/grouped-ssd-pytorch/README.md

 The input data of the lesion detection and the corresponding label look like the figures from our [MICCAI 2018 paper](https://arxiv.org/abs/1807.00436).
 ![](./pics/figure1.png)
 ![](./pics/gssdpp6.png)

+## Model and Training

+`ssd_liverdet/models/ssd_multiphase_custom_group.py`: Implementation of our main model, GSSD++.

+Based on the popular single-stage objection detection model, SSD, it applies a phase-wise grouped convolution followed by the 1x1 channel fusion module.
+The model also predicts spatial offsets of the registration mismatch in feature space, guided by visual cues from the phase-wise self-attention.

+`ssd_liverdet/pixel_link/model.py`: Our implementation of the neural submodules applied to PixelLink, an alternative backbone CNN architecture which showed improved lesion detection performance from the previous work.

 `ssd_liverdet/train_lesion_multiphase_v2.py`: GSSD or GSSD++ training for liver lesion detection.
 Assumes 4-phase 512x512 slices of dicom CT image and their corresponding bounding box annotations.